pnnl/hexwatershed/paper.md

 3. Flow accumulation

-We developed a flow accumulation algorithm based on the concept from ArcGIS flow accumulation.
+We developed a flow accumulation algorithm based on the concept from ArcGIS flow accumulation [@Tarboton1991].
 In short, this algorithm scans all the hexagon grids and sums up the accumulations once all the accumulations of upslope hexagons are calculated.
 It runs recursively until accumulations of all hexagons are calculated.

 4. Stream topology